SinaiHirsh/Portfolio-Project/model_card.md

 Give a summary graph or metrics of how the model performs.
 Remember to include how you are measuring the performance and what data you analysed it on.

+Accuracy on the training data set after hyperparameters tuning:  0.8466698820537554

+Accuracy on the test data set after hyperparameters tuning:  0.8471454880294659

+Accuracy on the training data set with the original hyperparameters:  0.8461875739904415

+Accuracy on the test data set with the original hyperparameters:  0.8473501125434827

 ![cm](https://github.com/SinaiHirsh/Portfolio-Project/assets/135940841/5537f645-10a1-4d7c-91e2-a518260ec20f)